Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/expressions.md

 ### Boolean Literals

-To work with logic, Simple-ML has the two boolean literals `false` and `true`.
+To work with truthiness, Simple-ML has the two boolean literals `false` and `true`.

 ### `null` Literal